 Instead of focusing on volume and intensity, many triathletes can benefit from taking a big step back and approaching their training with a new mindset.
 In doing so, consider embracing these three worthwhile practices to become better triathlete (for life.)

 Train Slower, Race Faster

-While it may sound completely counter-intuitive to most athletes, there is wealth of science supporting the benefits of very slow, aerobic training, especially during the early and off-season.
-Aerobic training is particularly effective for Iron-distance athletes who need to build a solid base before adding intensity into their triathlon training program.
+While it may sound completely counter-intuitive to most athletes, there is a wealth of science supporting the benefits of very slow, aerobic training, especially during the early and off-season.
+Aerobic training is particularly effective for Ironman distance athletes who need to build a solid base before adding intensity to their triathlon training program.

 While it’s best to conduct lactate testing to determine your heart rate zones, you can estimate your zones without using a CompuTrainer or power meter.
 In essence, you should focus on training at an easy, fat-burning pace that never exceeds your zone 2 (which is approximately 180 minus your age.)
 Again, this is very approximate, so get properly tested if you plan to take your training seriously.